Litoprobka/canary/README.md

 #### Row polymorphism

 *TODO*.
-You may read *Extensible record with scoped labels* in the meantime.
+You may read *Extensible records with scoped labels* in the meantime.

 ### Wildcard lambdas

-<name of the language> doesn't have operator sections (`(+3) :: Int -> Int`).
+*name of the language* doesn't have operator sections (`(+3) :: Int -> Int`).
 Instead, there's a more general feature called wildcard lambdas (or something else if I come up with a better name).

 ```haskell
 plus3 = (_ + 3)